Optimal Client Sampling in Federated Learning with Client-Level Heterogeneous Differential Privacy: Introduction

 \section{Introduction}

-Traditional centralized Machine Learning (ML) frameworks require collecting all training data at a single node (e.g., a central server), raising significant privacy concerns.
-To mitigate this issue, Federated Learning (FL)~\cite{fedavg} has emerged as a distributed ML paradigm that enables model training directly on decentralized data sources without transferring raw data.
-In FL, multiple local clients (e.g., edge devices) collaboratively train a shared global model under the coordination of a central server.
-Specifically, in each training round, the server sends the global model to a subset of clients, who update it using their private data.
-These model updates are then transmitted to the server, which aggregates them to refine the global model.
-This process continues until the global model converges.
+\IEEEPARstart{T}{raditional} centralized Machine Learning (ML) frameworks require collecting all training data at a single node (e.g., a central server), which raises serious privacy concerns and communication burdens.
+These issues are particularly evident in Internet of Things (IoT) systems, where massive numbers of resource-constrained devices continuously generate sensitive data and transmit it over bandwidth-limited networks.
+To address these challenges, Federated Learning (FL)~\cite{fedavg} has emerged as a distributed ML paradigm that enables collaborative model training across decentralized data sources without centralizing raw data.
+FL has been widely applied in IoT-related domains such as healthcare~\cite{healthcare} and remote sensing~\cite{remotesense}, where data privacy, communication efficiency, and on-device computation are critical.
+In a typical FL system, multiple local clients, such as IoT or edge devices, collaboratively train a shared global model under the coordination of a central server.
+In each training round, the server broadcasts the global model to a subset of clients, which update the model using their local data.
+The resulting model updates are then sent back to the server and aggregated to refine the global model.
+This iterative process continues until global model convergence.